pji/pji.github.io/source/dune/dune_ch6.rst

 coming.

 Of course, Duke Leto does get his wish: Fremen fighting under the Atreides banner.
-It just is under Paul, and it leeds to the Jihad.
+It just is under Paul, and it leads to the Jihad.

 It's apparently not widely known that the Sardaukar come from Salusa Secondus.